On minimal codes arising from projective embeddings of point-line geometries: Introduction

 \subsection{Structure of the paper}

 The structure of the paper is the following.
 In Section~\ref{prelim} we recall some basic notions about point-line geometries and their embeddings; we also fix the notation we shall use throughout the paper.
-In Section~\ref{ssmin} we consider the notion of minimal codewords and minimal codes and we point out properties which can be used in order to prove the minimality of codes arising from embeddings of geometries.
+In Section~\ref{nd-proj} we investigate the link between minimality for projective and non-degenerate codes.
+In Section~\ref{ssmin} we point out properties which can be used in order to prove the minimality of codes arising from embeddings of geometries, by considering the link between minimal codewords and properties of geometric hyperplanes.
 In Section~\ref{emb-codes} we consider the codes arising from the Grassmann geometry, the Segre geometry, the polar Grassmann geometries and the point-hyperplane geometry and prove that these codes are minimal (from Theorem~\ref{main thm} and Corollary~\ref{main cor}).
-For these families of codes we also survey the current state of the art related to the determination of their main parameters.
+For these families of codes we also survey the current state of the art related to the knowledge of their main parameters.
+In the last section we list some open problems.